dhirajdafouti/ReadArticleApp/README.md

 * NOTE: In order for this project to pull data, you no need to add your API Key and please sure the internet connectivity is good.The Api is used without taking the access token which is permissiable but can access to some limit .Please dont panic if you find some error in between, its the Apis sending us :)
 * [Google Developers Console](https://console.developers.google.com/)

-## 🚀 Features & Suggested Workflow
+## 🚀 Application Workflow
 - Get list of Articles on (Screen 1)
-- Get details of any specific Article.On clicking on the item in the list.(Screen 2)
+- Get details of any specific Article.On clicking on the particluar item in the list.(Screen 2)
 - User details on Web Browser.(Screen 3).Please click on  Icon on Screen2 on the right side.
-- Clean MVVM Architecture.

 ## Report Issues